majjigopi/Job_Training/JavaEight/target/classes/com/java8/functional/Interface/FucntionalAndConsumer/ReadMe.txt

 Fucntional Interface
 ----------------------
-   Only difference between Predicate and Functional interface is functional interface can return any type but predicate only return boolean.
+   Only difference between Predicate and Functional interfaceS is functional interface can return any type but predicate only return boolean.
    Fucntional interface conatains apply() method. below is the method signature